karim-mohamedd/Depi/README.md

 - **App Mesh**: Follow these [instructions](https://aws-appmesh-link) to deploy Online Boutique with AWS App Mesh for service-to-service networking.
 - **Non-EKS Clusters (Minikube, Kind, etc)**: See the Development guide for deploying Online Boutique on non-EKS clusters.

-### Other Customizations
-The `/kustomize` directory contains instructions for customizing the deployment of Online Boutique with other variations like Amazon CloudWatch monitoring, encryption, and more.

 ## Documentation and Demos Featuring Online Boutique
 - **Platform Engineering in Action**: Deploy the Online Boutique sample app using AWS CDK and AWS Proton.